Q: How to they differ?

 Martin Gilbert is virtually error-free, and very different.
 His is a chronological, day by day account, which puts you at Churchill’s shoulder as events unfold.
 Gilbert refrains from expressing his opinion, but reviewers make too much of this.
 His opinion is clear through his selection of material.
 It is mainly positive, but he does not overlook Churchill’s faults.

-Together with the accompanying document volumes (twenty-one now, two more when Hillsdale finishes the job in 2019)—it is unsurpassed.
-A very fine review of Gilbert was by Professor Simon Schama in 1983.
+Together with the accompanying document volumes (twenty-three, since Hillsdale finished the job in 2019)—it is unsurpassed.
+A very fine review of Gilbert was by Professor Schama in 1983.
 It concerns Volume 6, but really applies to all the Gilbert volumes (3-8).

 Schama on the “Churchilliad”